ldecicco-USGS/owi-blog/content/fileOptions.md

 </table>
 Timing in seconds.

-Again, it is important to note that the “Read and Filter” and “Read and Group and Summarize” solutions are completely done outside of R. So when you are getting data that pushes the limits (or passes the limits) of what you can load directly into R, this is another good solution.
+Again, it is important to note that the "Read and Filter" and "Read and Group and Summarize" solutions are completely done outside of R. So when you are getting data that pushes the limits (or passes the limits) of what you can load directly into R, this is another good solution.
 There also appears to be a lot more flexibility in using date/times directly in MonetDB compared to SQLite.

 Comparison
 ==========